EPUK Statement on the VW emissions scandal

 Hybrid vehicles use a conventional petrol engine in conjunction with an electric motor and a battery.
 The extra power of the electric motor allows a smaller petrol engine to be used and for it to be loaded more efficiently.
 This can reduce CO2 and local pollutant emissions.
 Some hybrids operate on their electric motor alone for short periods of time at low speeds.

 There are now several hybrid models available in the UK.
 The hybrid drive can be used to reduce emissions or alternatively to improve performance over models with a similar sized petrol engine.
-In addition to ‘full’ hybrids, ‘micro’ hybrids are also available.
+These can be battery operated hybrids or plug-in hybrids, which can be recharged externally.
+In addition to 'full' hybrids, 'micro' hybrids are also available.
 In these models the electric motor does not provide power to propel the vehicle, but allows the petrol engine to stop when the vehicle comes to a halt.
-These cars are usually cheaper than ‘full’ hybrids, and in urban areas produce significantly less CO2, local air pollution and noise.
+These cars are usually cheaper than 'full' hybrids, and in urban areas produce significantly less CO2, local air pollution and noise.

 Fuel Cell and Other Vehicles